 2023 marks the 50th anniversary of Starchild bursting upon the Sioux Falls music scene.
 The seeds of Starchild were sown in March of 1973 when Mark Olson (drums) and Bob Wratz (guitar, lead vocals, songwriter) attended a David Bowie concert in Long Beach, California.
-Upon returning to Sioux Falls that summer, they hooked up with Chuck Salisbury (bass, vocals) and formed Starchild as a three-piece band in October of 1973.
-Initially, Starchild introduced the area to artists such as Bowie, REO Speedwagon, early Fleetwood Mac, and Wishbone Ash.
-With the addition of a fourth and fifth member, the band brought on Queen, Led Zeppelin, Foreigner, Tommy Bolin's James Gang, Montrose, and others, greatly enhancing the musical range of the band.
-The outstanding vocal talents of Allen Hanson took over the majority of the lead vocals, and guitar craftsman Don Lerdal was also added.
-When Don left the band, Clint Kennedy (guitar, vocals, songwriter) came on board and helped usher in the band's most productive period.
-After Clint left, he was replaced by guitarist extraordinaire Keith Myhre, aka Monostrophy.
-Throughout their career, Starchild was well-served by the talents of sound men Tom O'Dea, Mick Jensen, and John Bunker, as well as a hard-working and reliable road crew.
+Upon returning to Sioux Falls that summer, they hooked up with Chuck Salisbury (bass, vocals) and formed Starchild as a three piece band in October of 1973.
+Initially, Starchild introduced the area to artists such as Bowie, REO Speedwagon, early Fleetwood Mac, Wishbone Ash, and with the addition of a fourth and fifth member brought on Queen, Led Zeppelin, Foreigner, Tommy Bolin's James Gang, Montrose, and others.
+So the musical range of the band was greatly enhanced with the addition of the outstanding vocal talents of Allen Hanson, taking over the majority of the lead vocals, and guitar craftsman Don Lerdal.
+When Don left the band, Clint Kennedy (guitar, vocals, songwriter) came on board and with his guitar artistry helped usher in the most productive period of the band.
+After Clint left he was replaced by guitarist extraordinaire Keith Myhre, aka, Monostrophy.
+All along the way they were well served by the talents of sound men Tom O'Dea, Mick Jensen, and John Bunker, and a hard-working, reliable road crew.

-Starchild got its start in Sioux Falls at Turk's J&M club, the only venue available in Sioux Falls at the time for their brand of rock.
-The club facilitated Starchild's transition from a country rock club to a kick-ass rock and roll club, and they remained a staple there throughout their career.
-They also rocked high schools, colleges, clubs, and ballrooms throughout the Midwest for six years, utilizing fog machines, fire, and flash pots as a key part of their show.
+Starchild was given its start in Sioux Falls at Turk's J&M club (the only venue available in Sioux Falls at the time for their brand of rock), facilitating its transition from a country rock club to a kick-ass rock and roll club, and they remained a staple there throughout their career.
+They rocked high schools, colleges, clubs, and ballrooms throughout the Midwest for six years, utilizing fog machines, fire, and flash pots as a key part of their show.
 Starchild didn't follow the typical band route by playing top 40 rock in order to gain popularity and make money.
-They were in their own world, playing off-the-wall music by relatively unknown artists in their rockin' corner of the Midwest.
-It was an ambitious and memorable six-year ride that had them holding onto the edge of their respective seats (in the Green Gherkin bus!) from beginning to end.
+They were in their own world playing off the wall music by artists who were relatively unknown at that time in their rockin' corner of the Midwest.
+It was an ambitious and memorable six year ride that had them holding on to the edge of their respective seats (in the Green Gherkin bus!) from beginning to end.